 If it’s majesty and impressive size you’re after in your garden, elephant ears are a great choice.
 The leaves don’t just resemble the shape of an elephant’s ear but also the massive size.
 Not sure which variety to choose or how to care for elephant ears?
 Read on.

 Part sun to shade*

 GROWING ELEPHANT EARS

 * Colocasias and green-leaved Alocasias (Calidora, Borneo King, etc.) have similar care needs.
-All other Alocasias prefer drier soil that is light and aerated and part sun to shade.
+All other Alocasias prefer drier soil that is light and aerated, and they thrive in part sun to shade.

 Soil.
 Don’t use well-draining soil with Colocasias or green-leaved Alocasias.
 Heavy, loamy soil is ideal.
 Note for all other Alocasias: Use soil that’s dry, light, and aerated similar to soil used for house plants.